smfm-project/sen1mosaic/docs/source/command_line.rst

 Once you have Sentinel-1 (GRD IW) data, the next step is to calibrate, filter, and perform geometric correction on the data.

-``1_pre-process.py`` takes a list of Sentinel-1 .zip files as input, and inititates a series of SNAP processing chains..
+``preprocess.py`` takes a list of Sentinel-1 .zip files as input, and inititates a series of SNAP processing chains.

-Help for ``1_pre-process.py`` can be viewed by typing ``python /path/to/sen1mosaic/1_preprocess.py --help``:
+Help for ``preprocess.py`` can be viewed by typing ``s1m preprocess --help``:

 .. code-block:: console

     HELP TEXT

-For example, to run ``1_pre-process.py`` on a set of Sentinel-1 GRD IW .zip files in a directory (specifying an output and a temporary files directory), use the following command:
+For example, to run ``preprocess.py`` on a set of Sentinel-1 GRD IW .zip files in a directory (specifying an output and a temporary files directory), use the following command:

 .. code-block:: console

-    python /path/to/sen1mosaic/1-pre-process.py -o /path/to/S1_data/ -t /scratch/ /path/to/S1_data/S1*_IW_GRDH_.zip
+    s1m preprocess -o /path/to/S1_data/ -t /scratch/ /path/to/S1_data/S1*_IW_GRDH_.zip

 Processing to GeoTiff tiles